Skip to main content

 • POR Rules within Chapter 9 must be followed as appropriate for the activity undertaken

 • The Leader in Charge on the ground is responsible for monitoring the welfare of young people before, during and after their flight.
-This can be practically done by another adult leader but their responsibility must not be delegated to a third party.
+This can be practically done by another adult volunteer but their responsibility must not be delegated to a third party.

 • Ways of monitoring include, but are not limited to:

 • A camera is installed in the cockpit (permanent or temporary) to record the flight.
-In a side by side seating arrangement, heads, hand and knees of both the pilot and the young person must be in view.
+In a side-by-side seating arrangement, heads, hand and knees of both the pilot and the young person must be in view.
 The recordings must be kept in line with our data protection policy and for a minimum of 28 days.

 Where a provider is not in a position to meet the requirements above then they must not be used for the delivery of an air activity experience to young people within Scouting.